GaniyuMubarak/GaniyuMubarak/README.md

 - 👋 Hi, I’m GaniyuMubarak A
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming language
 - 🌱 I’m currently learning Programming Language
 - 💞️ I’m looking to collaborate with professional on programming skills
-- 📫 How to reach me ...

 <!---
 GaniyuMubarak/GaniyuMubarak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.